 Coccydynia Richardson may also cause the following symptoms:

 In addition to an examination of the painful area, your physician will likely diagnose you with coccydynia Hillsboro based on your symptoms.
-Your doctor may also perform tests to exclude conditions other than coccydynia.
+Your pain doctor in Dallas may also perform tests to exclude conditions other than coccydynia.
 X-rays or magnetic resonance imaging (MRI) may be ordered by your physician to determine whether you have fractured or broken a bone.

-Coccydynia symptoms should be examined by your physician if they persist for more than a few days.
+Coccydynia symptoms should be examined by your pain specialist in Dallas if they persist for more than a few days.
 As well as coccydynia, several other conditions may cause similar symptoms, but may be more dangerous (such as tailbone fractures, hip fractures, and spinal fractures).
 In order to rule out other conditions or initiate treatment immediately, especially in more serious cases, it is imperative that you see your physician as soon as possible.
 If you experience any of the following symptoms and have tailbone pain, please contact your physician immediately: